Matthias Jakob Schleiden: Career

-He became a professor of botany at the University of Dorpat in 1863.
+He became a professor of botany at the Imperial University of Dorpat in 1863.
 He concluded that all plant parts are made of cells and that an embryonic plant organism arises from one cell.

 He died in Frankfurt am Main on 23 June 1881.

 Evolution

 Schleiden was an early advocate of evolution.
 In a lecture on the "History of the Vegetable World" published in his book Die Pflanze und ihr Leben ("The Plant: A Biography") (1848) was a passage that embraced the transmutation of species.
 He was one of the first German biologists to accept Charles Darwin's theory of evolution.
 He has been described as a leading proponent of Darwinism in Germany.